ARE STUDENTS SAFE IN SCHOOLS?

 School Bus Safety

-More than one million students in Texas depend on transportation services to get them safely to and from over 9,000 schools each day.
-The National Highway Traffic Safety Administration states that school students are 70 times more likely to safely arrive at school via bus rather than by car.
-One reason is that school buses are the most regulated transportation vehicles on the road.
-School buses are designed and built to be safer than other transportation vehicles by being highly visible from the bright yellow color, the flashing red lights, and the red stop sign arms.
-The busses are designed with protective seating that can absorb impact in case of a collision in addition to being heavy machinery with built-in rollover protection.
-Laws that make passing school buses illegal when dropping off and picking up also help protect public school students from other drivers on the roads.
+Over a million Texas public school students depend on bus services to get them safely to and from the more than 9,000 schools every day.
+According to the National Highway Traffic Safety Administration, students are nearly 70 times more likely to arrive safely at school on a bus rather than traveling by car.
+One reason is the fact that school buses are the most regulated vehicles on the road.
+School buses are designed to be safer than other vehicles by being highly visible with bright yellow paint, flashing red lights, and stop sign arms.
+They are built with protective seating that absorbs impact in addition to being extremely heavy machinery with rollover protection.
+Students are also protected from other drivers with laws that make passing school buses illegal during drop off and pick up.

-The Texas Administrative Code on school bus safety standards explains more.
+Read the Texas Administrative Code on school bus safety standards to learn more.

 Athletics and Events Safety

-Houston and Gulf Coast area public schools consistently educate students and staff on the importance of safety during student athletic practices and special events.
-The Texas UIL is dedicated to the safety and ongoing health of student-athletes.
-UIL provides resources on a range of safety issues like physical illness, medical procedure protocol, avoiding athletic injuries, proper training, and the use of automated external defibrillators and bleeding control stations, which can be found on their website.
-Public school districts are also required to follow an Emergency Action Planning Guide for after-school practices and student events.
+Houston public schools regularly educate students and staff on safety during athletic practices and special events.
+Texas University Interscholastic League (UIL) is committed to the safety and health of student-athletes.
+UIL resources cover a wide range of safety issues including illness, medical procedures, avoiding injuries, training, and the use of automated external defibrillators and bleeding control stations can be found on their website.
+School districts must also follow their Emergency Action Planning Guide for after-school practices and events.

 Emergency Preparedness